Women Hair Loss

 Bald patches typically occur when your immune system starts attacking the hair follicle.
 This type of hair loss is usually sudden and you may notice circular patches with no hair appear on your scalp.
-This could be as a result of conditions like alopecia areata, ringwormsor another condition.
-If suffering with bald patches you can consult Fortes Clinic for a diagnosis and treatment plan.
+This could be as a result of conditions like alopecia areata, ringworms another condition.
+If suffering from bald patches you can consult Fortes Clinic for a diagnosis and treatment plan.

 Is Hair Loss Normal?